 As used in 603 CMR 44.00, the following terms shall have the following meanings:

+Additional License: All other Professional level licenses, other than the Primary area license.

 Advanced Academic Study: a course of study in the content area that is equivalent to an upper-level undergraduate course or a graduate-level course.
-Department guidelines will provide that upper-level undergraduate courses may qualify for advanced academic study where the content is substantially new to the educator (e.g., elementary teachers addressing content of Curriculum Frameworks).
+Department guidelines will provide that upper-level undergraduate courses may qualify for advanced academic study where the content is substantially new to the educator (e.g., elementary teachers addressing content of the Curriculum Frameworks in subject area new to the educator).

 Board: the Massachusetts Board of Elementary and Secondary Education.